vmware-archive/presos/erlang/index.md

 - How to deploy and scale apps on Cloud Foundry
 - How to bind application services
 - Adding Erlang to Cloud Foundry

+!SLIDE vcenterH2

+## How Cloud Foundry, the first Open PaaS, can help you deploy apps faster and experiment with new technologies.

 !SLIDE